 To create a new Project, you can follow the Quickstart guide, or select the +PROJECT or Anonymize buttons in the UI.

 In the final step of setting up a Project, you can decide whether or not to add a Schedule to your Project.
 You can choose between simple hourly, daily, or weekly schedules; a custom schedule built in the UI; or a schedule defined by a crontab.

 # Deleting a Project

-Projects can be deleted from the individual Project page.
+Projects can be deleted from the individual Project page in three steps: